By Paul Cort, Earthjustice

 The future of the nation’s clean car protections is on the table, and Andrew Wheeler, head of the U.S. Environmental Protection Agency, is moving forward with a plan that will unleash tailpipe pollution across the country.

-On Nov.
-22, Earthjustice and Sierra Club, together with a broad coalition of public health and environmental groups, filed a lawsuit against Wheeler’s EPA, challenging its revocation of California’s waiver for its greenhouse gas emission standards for new motor vehicles, as well as the state’s zero emission vehicle standards.
+Earthjustice and Sierra Club, together with a broad coalition of public health and environmental groups, filed a lawsuit late last year against Wheeler’s EPA, challenging its revocation of California’s waiver for its greenhouse gas emission standards for new motor vehicles, as well as the state’s zero emission vehicle standards.

 The Trump administration is rolling back clean car standards and, strikingly, is trying to stop states from leading efforts to clean up our air through vehicle emissions protections.
 That’s important because while the federal government sets standards on how much air pollution cars and trucks can emit under the 1970 Clean Air Act, a provision of the law allows states to set more protective standards.